Topological insulators and geometry of vector bundles: Modern theory of electric polarization

 \subsubsection{Berry flux and polarization quantum}

 Consider the Brillouin zone circle as a boundary of some fictitious disc (see Fig.~\ref{Fig:BZFlux}).
-Now the Zak phase can be thought as a Berry flux ``threading'' this disc: $\gamma = \int_{BZ} \widetilde A dk = \Phi_B$.
+Here, the Zak phase can be thought as a Berry flux ``threading'' this disc: $\gamma = \int_{BZ} \widetilde A dk = \Phi_B$.
 The position of the Wannier charge center inside unit cell is given by $\frac{\Phi_B}{2\pi}$.
-Thus we have an interesting symmetry between real and momentum space.
-Geometric phase acquired in one space leads to the shift of ``particles'' in the reciprocal space.
+Thus, we have an interesting symmetry between the real space and the momentum space: the geometric phase acquired in one space leads to the shift of ``particles'' in the reciprocal space.

-The insertion of the magnetic flux quantum into the ring in the real space shifts the momenta of eigenstates by $\Delta k$.
-There is a similar process for polarization: one can change crystal parameters in such a way that the Wannier centers shift by one lattice constant.
-We will consider such process, known as charge pumping, in the next section.
+The difference between real-space magnetic flux and momentum-space Berry flux $\Phi_B$ is that the latter is defined here only modulo $2\pi$.
+Indeed, since the points of the disc bounded by the Brillouin zone do not physically exist, one can always make on the boundary a large gauge transformation \eqref{Eq:WanRelabel} with a non-zero winding number (see also Sec.~\ref{Sec:FluxAmb} and Eq.~\eqref{Eq:LargeGT}).
+This will result in the new values

-The difference between real-space magnetic flux and momentum-space Berry flux is that the latter is defined only modulo $2\pi$.
-Indeed, since the points of the disc bounded by the Brillouin zone do not physically exist, one can always make on the boundary a large gauge transformation with non-zero winding number (see Sec.~\ref{Sec:FluxAmb} and Eq.~\eqref{Eq:LargeGT}).
-In terms of polarization, this ambiguity corresponds to the possible relabeling of unit cells that shift all Wannier center coordinates by an integer number of lattice constants\footnote{We stress that the flux insertion (a tedious process of charge pumping) is not the same as the large gauge transformation (an instant mathematical operation).}.
-Thus, the polarization $P$ given by Eq.~\eqref{Eq:PolZak} is defined modulo \defn{polarization quantum}, which coincides with the elementary charge $e$ for one-dimensional systems.
+for the Zak phase, the position of the zeroth Wannier center, and the polarization, respectively.
+So, the value of $P$ is defined modulo the \defn{polarization quantum}, which coincides with the elementary charge $e$ for the one-dimensional system.
+Formally, all gauge choices for $|\psi_k\ket$ are equally appropriate, so there is no way to tell which of the possibilities describes the true value of $P$.

-When the state of the crystal is changing in time, we have a set of branches of the Zak phase $\gamma(t) + 2\pi n$, where $n\in \Z$.
-It is important to check that two phases in Eq.~\eqref{Eq:P2p} belong to the same branch.
-Geometrically, this means that the basis section $|\psi_k(t)\ket$ must be smooth for all $k$ and $t$ during the process.
+One way to deal with this ambiguity is to consider the whole lattice of the Wannier centers, instead of focusing on the particular coordinate $x_0$.
+Alternatively, this lattice can be thought of as the set of values taken by $x_0$ after all possible gauge transformations.
+This makes the polarization a \emph{lattice-valued} quantity and allows for interesting behavior that cannot be described by an ordinary vector or scalar.
+For example, the value of $P$ can change after a cyclic evolution of the Hamiltonian, a situation we will consider in Sec.~\ref{Chap:Pump}.
+In Sec.~\ref{Sec:PolSym}, we will find a non-trivial solution of the equation $P=-P$, which exists only because of the inherent ambiguity of $P$.